 Class Changes: If your child's schedule changes, you may move into another class that has room in it without a charge once in the semester.
 A second move in the same semester will incur a $10 administrative fee.

-Cancellation: Classes must have six to twelve children in them.
-There are a few extra spaces for siblings under nine months at no tuition--please register them.
-If a class is canceled your tuition will be refunded in full, including the registration fee.
+Cancellation: If a class is canceled your tuition will be refunded in full, including the registration fee.

 Mixed Ages: All classes, unless otherwise noted, are Mixed Age from 0-5.
 The mix of ages in every class is determined randomly by parent registration patterns.
 For reasons of privacy and security, we cannot disclose the age of anybody's child to anybody else.

 Holidays: Classes meet on all holidays except Thanksgiving and Christmas unless we notify you otherwise.